 There is also a vending machine on the train where you can buy snacks and drinks – it only accepts cash.

 In Batumi, the train station is a few kilometres away from the central area of Batumi.
-You can take a taxi for approximately 5-7GEL using a taxi app like Bolt or Yandex or alternatively by negotiating with the taxi drivers waiting outside the station.
+You can take a taxi for approximately 7GEL using a taxi app like Bolt or Yandex or alternatively by negotiating with the taxi drivers waiting outside the station.

 The distance between the two cities is around 380 kilometres with the drive taking just under 6 hours.
 However, having your own transport gives you the ultimate flexibility to spend a night or two in some of the cities along the way.

-Alternatively, Localrent is a platform where you can rent cars directly from locals.
 While in Georgia, you can often see a number of individuals advertising private cars to rent, particularly in the Old Town, Localrent brings that all online, making it easier for foreigners to rent a car.

 If you want to include some stops on your way then places like Mtskheta, Gori or Kutaisi (though Kutaisi really deserves more time than a brief stop!) make the most sense.